amazon-braket/autoqasm/CONTRIBUTING.md

 ### Pull Down the Code

-1. If you do not already have one, create a GitHub account by following the prompts at [Join Github](https://github.com/join).
+1. If you do not already have one, create a GitHub account by following the prompts at [Join GitHub](https://github.com/join).
 1. Create a fork of this repository on GitHub.
-You should end up with a fork at `https://github.com/<username>/amazon-braket-sdk-python`.
+You should end up with a fork at `https://github.com/<username>/autoqasm`.
    1. Follow the instructions at [Fork a Repo](https://help.github.com/en/articles/fork-a-repo) to fork a GitHub repository.
-1. Clone your fork of the repository: `git clone https://github.com/<username>/amazon-braket-sdk-python` where `<username>` is your github username.
+1. Clone your fork of the repository: `git clone https://github.com/<username>/autoqasm` where `<username>` is your github username.

 ### Run the Unit Tests

 1. Install tox using `pip install tox`
 1. Install coverage using `pip install '.[test]'`
-1. cd into the amazon-braket-sdk-python folder: `cd amazon-braket-sdk-python` or `cd /environment/amazon-braket-sdk-python`
+1. cd into the autoqasm folder: `cd autoqasm` or `cd /environment/autoqasm`
 1. Run the following tox command and verify that all unit tests pass: `tox -e unit-tests`

 You can also pass in various pytest arguments `tox -e unit-tests -- your-arguments` to run selected tests.
-For more information, please see [pytest usage](https://docs.pytest.org/en/stable/usage.html).

-### Run the Integration Tests

-Run the integration tests to make sure that the system as a whole still works.

-1. Follow the instructions at [Set Up the AWS Command Line Interface (AWS CLI)](https://docs.aws.amazon.com/polly/latest/dg/setup-aws-cli.html).
-1. Set the `AWS_PROFILE` information
-     ```bash
-     export AWS_PROFILE=Your_Profile_Name
-     ```
-1. Run the following tox command and verify that integ tests pass: `tox -e integ-tests`

-You can also pass in various pytest arguments `tox -e integ-tests -- your-arguments` to run selected tests.
 For more information, please see [pytest usage](https://docs.pytest.org/en/stable/usage.html).

 ### Make and Test Your Change